creativecommons/creativecommons.org/README.md

 [cclicenserdf]: https://github.com/creativecommons/cc.licenserdf
 [rdfadict]: https://github.com/creativecommons/rdfadict

-As of 2019 December, there are around 9,700 lines of python code split between the repositories.
+As of 2019 December, there are around 9,700 lines of  code split between the repositories.